cagov/design-system/README.md

 - The latest version of the component is written to our CDN so it can be included with a script tag

 We welcome your component modification requests or suggestions.
 Create a pull request or open an issue in this repository.

+## Local site testing

+Playwright is used to run accessibility tests against local site urls.
+This starts up with `http-server' instead of 11ty because axe-playwright flags the browser-sync element that is injected into 11ty's default local serve mode as an accessibility violation for not being included in a landmark element.